Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Methodology

 \subsection{Coarse-to-fine Pruner Design}

 \textbf{Text embedding extractor}.
-As {\sysname} serves as an external plug-and-play module for LLM, we extract text embeddings as prediction features.
-However, it's non-trivial to extract features for long inputs that exceeds LLM context window.
-To address this, we use a small encoder model, BERT-Large~\cite{bert}, to extract sentence-level (i.e., a CoT example) embeddings instead of extracting token embedding from the entire long context.
+As {\sysname} serves as an external module, we need to extract text embedding as prediction features.
+However, it's non-trivial to extract features for long inputs beyond the LLM context window.
+To address this, we use a small encoder model, BERT-Large~\cite{bert}, to extract sentence-level (i.e., a CoT example) embedding instead of extracting token embedding from the entire long context.
 For a batch of $k$ CoT examples, each example is padded to $N$=512 tokens.
 BERT then inferences these examples to obtain the final layer of text embedding, denoted as $H_{s_\text{shot}}\in\mathbb{R}^{k\times N\times D_{BERT}}$, where $D_{BERT}$ is BERT's hidden dimension size.

 \textbf{State}.
 As shown in Fig.~\ref{fig:overview}, we define state $s_\text{shot}\in\mathbb{R}^{k\times N}$ for the first shot pruner, representing the input batch of $k$ CoT examples $\in\hat{\mathcal{D}}$.
 For the second token pruner, we define state $s_\text{token}\in\mathbb{R}^{k'\times N}$, which represents all remaining tokens after the shot pruner. $k'$ is the number of retained examples.